 - Press releases

-- Social media (Facebook, Twitter, YouTube, Instagram)
+- Social media (Facebook, Twitter, Instagram, YouTube, NextDoor)

 - Monthly citizen newsletter, distributed via postal service with utility bills or with a link by email to those that subscribe to e-billing

 - Government access channel (Cox cable channel 24)